grafana/falconlogscale-datasource/README.md

 ### LogScale Token Authentication

-You can authenticate using your personal LogScale Token Authentication.
+You can authenticate using your personal LogScale token.
 To generate a personal access token, log into LogScale and navigate to User Menu > Manage Account > Personal API Token.
 Then, set or reset your token.
-Copy and paste the token into the Token field.
+Copy and paste the token into the token field.

 ### Default LogScale Repository